 Recognition of revenue from stem cell processing, culturing and storage services

-The Group provides services related to processing, culturing and storage of stem cells through Stem Med Pte.
-Ltd. (disposed on 31 October 2021 and further information about the disposal is included in Note 13(c)) and these services are sold in bundled packages.
+In prior year, the Group provided services related to processing, culturing and storage of stem cells through Stem Med Pte.
+Ltd. and these services were sold in bundled packages.